Skip to content

 What is OpenAI Codex CLI?

-Codex CLI is OpenAI's official command-line coding agent.
+OpenAI Codex CLI is OpenAI's open-source command-line coding agent.
 Source at github.com/openai/codex.
-You install it with npm install -g @openai/codex on Linux or macOS, authenticate with an OpenAI API key or your ChatGPT plan, and run codex inside a project.
+You install it with npm install -g @openai/codex (or brew install --cask codex) on Linux or macOS, sign in with your ChatGPT plan or an OpenAI API key, and run codex inside a project.
 It reads your files, proposes patches, runs commands in a sandboxed working directory, and asks for approval on actions that touch the outside world.
-It is not a web product and it is not the ChatGPT Codex feature.
-It is a binary that expects a real shell.
+It is a binary that expects a real shell, which is why getting it onto a phone takes a bit of work.

 How can you run Codex CLI on a phone?